Hawaii

 About

-History was made in 2016 when President Barack Obama announced the four-fold expansion of Papahānaumokuākea Marine National Monument, making it the largest marine protected area in the Northern Hemisphere.
-Papahānaumokuākea protects one of the last pristine ocean environments in the world, preserves Native Hawaiian traditions for future generations and safeguards the remains of those lost during World War II’s Battle of Midway.
+Papahānaumokuākea is the largest marine protected area in the Northern Hemisphere.
+Papahānaumokuākea protects one of the last pristine ocean environments in the world, is a sacred place with deep biocultural significance to Native Hawaiians, and safeguards the remains of those lost during World War II’s Battle of Midway.

 Its extensive coral reefs are home to over 7,000 marine species, some found nowhere else in the world.
 Monument residents include endangered Hawaiian monk seals, sea turtles, whales, dolphins, 14 million seabirds, sharks, billfish, tuna and four species of duck unique to the region.